Richard-Schott/Project1/README.txt

 	shared under CC0 Creative Commons, free for commercial use and no attribution required. https://www.pexels.com/photo/silver-macbook-beside-white-ceramic-mug-on-table-905873/

+	LinkedIn icons are available at https://brand.linkedin.com/downloads

+	Github icons are available at https://github.com/logos

 IDEA: Although stock images don't require attribution, cite them in README.
 ISSUE: EXPAND the <a> tags to the images.
 ISSUE: Change the header's level to eliminate wraparound at 320px. <h3> doesn't work too well. <h2> seems okay.
 IDEA: Create divs, with borders, around the project snapshot boxes.
 This will be nice on mobile layouts.
 IDEA: border-radius on images make them seem less boring.
 It might not work on the trading card.

-Issue: USE FORUMLAIC ID AND CLASS NAMES.
+ISSUE: USE FORUMLAIC ID AND CLASS NAMES.
 THINK SECTION + TYPE OR CHARACTERISTIC.
 ISSUE: REMOVE JS TAG AND COMMENT NOTES FROM HEAD.
 ISSUE: RICHARD SCHOTT <h2> wraparound below 450px
 		<h3> wraparound around 350px

+Preliminary notes:
 NAME	text-align: right; within <header>?
 		font #2d3c49
 		sans-serif font